Yes, humans are frugivores, but not all fruits are equally suitable for us! Some have evolved with us, others not.

 High in energy and amino acids

 Tropical fruits naturally contain more energetic macronutrients – like simple sugars, fats, and amino acids – than temperate fruits.
 Tropical fruits contain up to 3.5 g of protein per 100 g, while temperate fruits usually contain much less (read more here).
-The nutritional “inferiority” is because temperate fruits were bread from being small and acidic fruits into bigger and sweeter fruits than their wild type – in order to be more suitable for human consumption.
+The nutritional “inferiority” is because temperate fruits were bred from being small and acidic fruits into bigger and sweeter fruits than their wild type – in order to be more suitable for human consumption.
 Most tropical fruits, on the other hand, have evolved naturally with primates and have remained more similar to the original, natural genotype (read more here).

 High in micronutrients